-The COVID-19 global pandemic has underscored the critical importance of keeping food manufacturing plants open and in compliance with safety regulations.
+The COVID-19 global pandemic underscored the critical importance of keeping food manufacturing plants open and in compliance with safety regulations.
 With new FDA regulations and guidelines, and the added threat of an infected employee or contractor coming onsite and putting others at risk for COVID-19, food manufacturing plants must place an even greater emphasis on screening every individual entering the workplace.

-Standards are Changing
+Standards are changing

 FDA regulations continue to change to strengthen and protect the food supply.
 Food manufacturers under FDA oversight are expected to meet the requirements of the Food Modernization Act.

 According to Karine Lawrence, Founder and Principal of food safety consultancy Sirocco Food + Wine Consulting: